proofrock/ws4sqlite/README.md

 ws4sqlite --db mydatabase.db
 ```

-It's possible to make a POST call to `http://localhost:12321/mydatabase`, with the following body:
+It's possible to make a POST call to `http://localhost:12321/mydatabase`, e.g. with the following body:

 ```json
 {